tungvoduc/DTContainerController/README.md

 ## Why DTContainerController?

 There are cases where you want to present a new view controller and destroy the current view controller.
-The most applicables case are when user goes through onboarding steps and logs in to the app or when user logs out from the app to welcome view.
+The most applicable cases are when user goes through onboarding phase and logs into the app or when user logs out from the app to log-in view.
 In these cases, the new view controller are presented and there is no reasons to keep old view controller alive,  this cannot be done by using present(_:animated:completion:) since the presenting view controller still exists after presentation.
-This is how DTContainerController can be helpful.
+This is why DTContainerController becomes handy.

 DTContainerController should usually be used as the root view controller of the application window.